johnjkenny/dock_schedule/README.md

 node you may also have to increase/decrease the number of swarm nodes within the cluster to handle the load of the worker demand.

+# Prerequisites

+- Tested with rocky9.5
+- Requires python 3.10 or higher
+- Recommended to have a separate 5G data disk mounted on the swarm manger node at `/opt/dock-schedule` directory
+- Must have a deploy or manual steps for setting ansible public key to new swarm nodes `/home/ansible/.ssh/authorized_keys` file

 # Command Overview: